 What is neurodermatitis?

-Neurodermatitis, also known as atopic dermatitis, is a chronic inflammatory skin disease characterized by dry, itchy, and irritated skin.
-It is caused by a compromised skin barrier and an overreaction of the immune system to environmental factors and allergens.
+Neurodermatitis, also known as atopic dermatitis, is a chronic inflammatory skin condition characterized by dry, itchy, and irritated skin.
+It is caused by a disrupted skin barrier and an overreaction of the immune system to environmental factors and allergens.

 Which ointment helps with neurodermatitis?

-For atopic dermatitis, anti-inflammatory and moisturizing ointments that strengthen the skin barrier and relieve itching help.
-Formulations with natural active ingredients such as hemp oil, chamomile, or calendula, combined with dermatologically tested, certified organic bases, offer gentle support without harsh chemicals.
+For neurodermatitis, anti-inflammatory and moisturizing ointments that strengthen the skin barrier and relieve itching are helpful.
+Formulations with natural active ingredients such as hemp oil, chamomile, or calendula, combined with dermatologically tested, certified organic bases, offer gentle support without aggressive chemicals.

 Can neurodermatitis be treated naturally?

-Yes, atopic dermatitis can be supported with natural care that aims to strengthen the skin barrier and reduce inflammation.
-Regular moisturizing with certified, plant-based products, avoiding irritants, and a balanced diet with anti-inflammatory superfoods help to sustainably alleviate symptoms.
+Yes, neurodermatitis can be supported by natural care that aims to strengthen the skin barrier and reduce inflammation.
+Regular moisturizing with certified, plant-based products, avoidance of irritants, and a balanced diet with anti-inflammatory superfoods help to sustainably alleviate symptoms.

 How long does neurodermatitis last?

-Atopic dermatitis is usually chronic, with alternating phases of flare-ups and remissions.
-The duration varies from individual to individual and can be shortened with appropriate care and stress management.
-While a complete cure is rare, significant symptom relief is possible.
+Neurodermatitis usually runs a chronic course with alternating phases of flare-ups and remissions.
+The duration varies individually and can be shortened by appropriate care and stress management, although complete healing is rare, a significant reduction in symptoms is possible.

 Which home remedies for neurodermatitis?

 Home remedies such as cool compresses, oat baths, and gentle oils (e.g., hemp or evening primrose oil) can soothe the skin and relieve itching.
-It's important that these home remedies do not dry out the skin and are combined with a moisturizing treatment to maintain the skin's protective barrier.
+It is important that these home remedies do not dry out the skin and are combined with moisturizing care to maintain the protective barrier.